 Pictures and recipe are from the Red & Orange Simposio cookbook.

 Castagnaccio is a sweet and thin chestnut flour cake baked in many Italian regions: Tuscany, Piedmont, Liguria, and Puglia.

 As always happens in our foodie peninsula, each area, town, and family have a jealously guarded Castagnaccio recipe.
 These chestnut cakes are made for Fall, especially for the “Festa dei Morti”, the Day of the Dead, and for Christmas.

 THE LEGEND OF CASTAGNACCIO

-Legend says the rosemary needles in Castagnaccio it are a potent love elixir, so any girl that is trying to conquer the heart of a young handsome guy should offer him a slice of dessert, and make him hers forever ;-).
+Legend says the rosemary needles in Castagnaccio are a potent love elixir, so any girl trying to conquer the heart of a handsome young guy should offer him a slice of this dessert and make him hers forever…

-Castagnaccio recipe is a dish from the Red & Orange Issue of the Gourmet Mag, an Italian cooking and living magazine.
-Get your copy for more Italian Fall recipes, stories, traditions and pics!
+The Castagnaccio recipe is a dish from the Red & Orange Simposio a cookbook series about Italy.
+Get your copy for more Italian Fall recipes, stories, traditions, and pictures!

 - 14 oz cow milk 400 gr - 1 + 2/3 cups

 - 0.9 oz raisins 25 gr - about two tablespoons + 1-2 extra tablespoons